 In the 1920s, Bruce Wayne (David Giuntoli) has been traveling abroad for twenty years following his parents’ murder.
 While investigating the disappearance of an expedition crew under the command of Oswald Cobblepot (William Salyers), Bruce subdues Grendon (David Dastmalchian), an undead crewman freeing an otherworldly creature encased in ice, and brings him back aboard his ship.
 After looking into Cobblepot’s journal, Bruce returns to Gotham with his crew (Kai Li Cain (Tati Gabrielle), Dick Grayson (Jason Marsden), Sanjay “Jay” Tawde (Karan Brar), and butler Alfred Pennyworth (Brian George)) in search of answers to a mystery surrounding the creature he had seen in the ice.
 Back in Wayne Manor, however, Bruce meets Jason Blood (Matthew Waterson), the current host of the demon Etrigan (Matthew Waterson), who informs him that to stop the creature, he must perform a ritual that must be performed with his death and Gotham’s destruction.

-After years at sea, Bruce Wayne (David Giuntoli) returns to Gotham with
+After years at sea, Bruce Wayne (David Giuntoli) returns to Gotham with his faithful butler, Alfred Pennyworth (Brian George). |

 As a fan of the works of H.P.
 Lovecraft, I noticed that The Doom That Came to Gotham did indeed touch on many of the elements found within the author’s cosmic horror work.
 Some references are more specific, like the Testament of Ghul standing in for the Necronomicon, the Cult of Ghul representing cults that are often associated with Elder and Outer Gods and Ra’s al Ghul himself standing in for Abdul Alhazred, the “Mad Arab” and author of the Necronomicon.
 There’s even a nod to “Herbert West–Reanimator” with the cameo appearance of a Herbert West (uncredited).
 More than that, however, the broader theme of mankind’s powerlessness against that which it can’t comprehend is woven throughout, as those who interact with the Outer God of the story, The Lurker at the Threshold, eventually lost themselves to insanity or performed certain actions at the revelation of the Outer God’s existence and ability.
 Religion plays a part in the story as well through this interpretation of Oliver Queen (Christopher Gorham), including the concept of the “sins of the father” discussed in some other Batman stories, and there’s a quick and subtle commentary on racism from the time period through the presence of Lucius Fox (Tim Russ), possibly doubling as an acknowledgement of Lovecraft’s own unfortunate history.
 At times, the dialogue also evokes Lovecraft’s own cadence in his writing.
 I’ll note here, however, that The Lurker at the Threshold is actually a creation of August Derleth, who wrote the short story of the same name as a “posthumous collaboration”, and not necessarily Lovecraft himself.

-For a good amount of the nearly 90-minute runtime, the movie does an admirable job with tis premise, creating an air of mystery as Bruce Wayne grapples with the supernatural horrors that threaten Gotham while introducing alternate versions of characters like Mr. Freeze, Ra’s al Ghul and Killer Croc (uncredited) that fit the setting.
+For a good amount of the nearly 90-minute runtime, the movie does an admirable job with its premise, creating an air of mystery as Bruce Wayne grapples with the supernatural horrors that threaten Gotham while introducing alternate versions of characters like Mr. Freeze, Ra’s al Ghul and Killer Croc (uncredited) that fit the setting.
 As with many other Batman stories, the death of Bruce’s parents plays an important role in the story, in this case recontextualized in a more original way that actually ties more directly into the plot.
 Even with the mostly consistent horror atmosphere, Oliver Queen provides some levity at more appropriate opportunities.
 An example:

 Commissioner James Gordon (John DiMaggio): Oliver Queen.
 What are you doing here?
 Expecting another dozen cases of your bootleg hooch, are we?